 Cooperative vs collaborative work

-Regardless of the terminology, having students work in teams or groups has many benefits.
+Having students work in teams or groups has many benefits.
 It provides opportunities for peer-to-peer learning and creates community.
 It mirrors the real world, and it can be a dynamic way to engage and get to know your students.
 Many different levels of activities can be utilized, from in class, short-term activities, like Think-pair-share, to year-long, course designed Team Based Learning (TBL).
 We summarize a few of them here and provide links and resources for more.

 Strategies for the classroom